Anterior Cruciate Ligament (ACL) Tear

 Initially the goal is to maintain the knee’s range of motion and decrease the swelling and pain in the knee.
 Physical therapy can achieve these goals as well as strengthen the muscles around the knee that help stabilize the knee.
 If you are not able to return to your prior level of activity with non-operative treatment and you wish to return to that level then a surgical reconstruction can be performed to reconstruct the ACL.
 There are many options for surgical reconstruction and these should be discussed with your surgeon, to choose the best option for you.

-Drs.
-Wendell Heard and Wade Van Sice practice at the Tulane Institute of Sports Medicine in New Orleans.
-They are fellowship-trained Orthopaedic Surgeons specializing in conditions such as ACL tears.
-The additional training they received in Sports Medicine surgery is considered to be among the best in the world.
+Dr. Wendell Heard practices at the Tulane Institute of Sports Medicine in New Orleans.
+He is a fellowship-trained Orthopaedic Surgeons specializing in conditions such as ACL tears.
+The additional training he received in Sports Medicine surgery is considered to be among the best in the world.

 Learn more about Dr. Wendell Heard